XMPro/Multi-Agent/docs/technical-details/graph_database.md

 ## Graph Database Nodes

-Our graph database consists of several types of nodes, each representing different entities in the XMPro AI Agents system.
+Our graph database consists of several types of nodes, each representing different entities in the XMPro MAGS system.

 Here's an overview of the main node types and their properties:

 ### Artifact